ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 (e.g. assigning different quota units to different users), this is rarely a concern.

-Privacy enhancing infrastructures using RateLimit fields can define specific techniques to mitigate the risks of re-identification.
+Privacy enhancing infrastructures using RateLimit header fields can define specific techniques to mitigate the risks of re-identification.

 # IANA Considerations